pimutils/khal/doc/source/hacking.rst

-If you make any changes to how a user would interact with khal, please change or add the relevant section(s) in the documentation, which uses the reStructuredText_ format, which shouldn't be to hard after looking at some of the existing documentation (even for users who never used it before).
+If you make any changes to how a user would interact with khal, please change or add the relevant section(s) in the documentation, which uses the reStructuredText_ format, which shouldn't be too hard to use after looking at some of the existing documentation (even for users who never used it before).

 .. note::
         The file :file:`doc/source/configspec.rst` is auto-generated on